-I am a PhD Candidate at Temple University in Philadelphia, where I am scheduled to defend my dissertation in the Fall of 2020.
+I recently completed my PhD at Temple University in Philadelphia.
 My research and teaching interests are in the areas of American political institutions, legislative behavior, and public policy.
 I approach these areas using both quantitative and qualitative methodology and text analysis.

 The purpose of my dissertation, Congress and Immigration Policy: A Study of the Member-level Motivations and Agenda Setting Strategies Surrounding Immigration Reform, is to unpack a micro- and macro-level behavioral quandary: the constraint of member-level motivations on majority party agenda setting strategies, which exist in policy contexts that generate internal divisions within political parties.
 In particular, I do this through the lens of immigration reform, a policy domain that does not necessarily map onto a left-right party divide.